 Natural disasters, severe weather and climate

-Poland was affected by severe flooding in May and June 2010.
+Poland can be affected by severe flooding, particularly during Spring.
 If flooding occurs, Australians in the region should monitor local media and follow the advice of local authorities.

 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.